How to Earn Your CFE Credential

 - Web browser: Latest version of Google Chrome

 Prometric will email you a score report with your exam results within an hour of completing each exam section.
 Results can also be found in the Prometric score report portal after you enter your confirmation number and last name.

 In order to pass, you must score at least 75% correct on each section of the CFE Exam.
 If you are unable to pass a section of the exam, you may retake that section.
 CFE Exam retake fees are $100 per failed section.
 CFE Exam Review Course attendees will be granted a discounted retake fee of $50 for their first two failed attempts.
 Any additional attempts will be $100 each.
 You will receive instructions on how to pay exam retake fees with your exam results email.
 All four sections must be passed in three attempts.

 Within three weeks of passing the CFE Exam, your complete CFE Exam application will be reviewed by the ACFE Certification Committee.
 If more information is needed, you will be notified by email.
 We will also notify you by email once your CFE credential is approved, and your CFE certificate will be mailed to you within 6-8 weeks.

-The CFE Credential Exam Candidate Handbook provides a blueprint for the CFE credential to all aspiring and current candidates.
+The CFE Exam Candidate Handbook provides a blueprint to earning the CFE credential for aspiring and current candidates.
 The policies and procedures outlined in this document will guide you through the certification process, including exam and certification eligibility requirements and guidelines.